OrchardCMS/OrchardCore/src/docs/reference/modules/Lucene/README.md

 }
 ```

 As you can see it allows to filter on multiple query types.
-All of the Query types that are available in Lucene or also filters.
+All of the Query types that are available in Lucene are also filters.

 So you can use: